What to Do if You Can’t Afford Car Insurance

 You're personally responsible for all damages and medical bills from accidents you cause.
 A serious accident can easily cost $100,000+ in medical expenses alone.

-Driving less can help lower your insurance costs.
-You might also save by sharing a vehicle with a family member and being added as an occasional driver on their policy, which is often cheaper than having your own.
+Driving less lowers your insurance costs.
+You also save by sharing a vehicle with a family member and being added as an occasional driver on their policy, which is often cheaper than having your own.

-How to Find Affordable Car Insurance: Buying Guide
+How to Find Affordable Car Insurance if You Can't Afford It: Buying Guide

-Finding affordable car insurance can be straightforward when you know what to look for.
-This guide provides practical tips to compare options, understand coverage and choose a policy that fits your budget while maintaining essential financial protection.
+Finding affordable car insurance is straightforward when you know what to look for.
+This guide provides practical tips to compare options, understand coverage and choose a policy that fits your budget while keeping the financial protection you need.

 Finding Affordable Minimum Coverage Insurance in Your State